Volunteer!

 Volunteer in a Museum Specialty

-Do you want to learn new skills?
-Or continue using the skills you’ve spent a lifetime developing?
+Do you want to learn new skills or continue using the skills you’ve spent a lifetime developing?

 Either way, you can make a difference throughout the Museum!
 Click on the specialty areas below for more information: